HarveySouth/spaceapps-2022/README.md

-# spaceapps-2022 repository for Plasma Beaters
+# spaceapps-2022 repository for Plasma βeaters